-As a parent, you know that there is nothing more precious than spending time at home with your newborn.
-But eventually, no matter how much you treasure the experience, you’re going to want — and need — to get out of the house.
+Planning for parenthood?
+Few items will prove to be as crucial as a stroller for infants and toddlers.
+A stroller is one of those things you want to get ASAP, even if it’ll take a hot minute to be useful.
+Those amazing first months at home with a newborn go by fast, and suddenly, you’ll find you need to get out of the house.
 And as with all other things, infants and toddlers aren’t exactly easy travel buddies.
-You have to carry all kinds of supplies, not to mention the weight of keeping your little one safe, and together, they make finding the best stroller for infants and toddlers absolutely crucial.
+You have to carry all kinds of supplies, not to mention the weight of keeping your little one safe, and that’s when already having the best stroller for infants and toddlers will become a gift from above (or some nice person who looked at your registry).

 First, let’s start with supplies.
 Infants and toddlers are bundles of love, but they also require a bundle of stuff, from diapers and cleaning products to blankets, toys, and extra clothing.
 With so many requirements, parents learn pretty dang quickly that a good stroller needs to have a ton of storage space.
 And when it comes to safety, there are some standard requirements and extra precautions to take in to account, and strollers for infant and toddlers frequently differ in that area.
 With so many different kinds of strollers, designed for different ages and needs, finding the best stroller for your infant or toddler can be almost as exhausting as traveling without one.